Left Party (Turkey): History

 It was founded in 1996 as a merger of several left-wing groupings.
 In the 1999 general election, its first major electoral outing, the party polled 0.8% of the vote, falling far behind the 10% threshold required for parliamentary representation.
 A deep internal crisis followed and by 2001, several of the initial groupings left.
 In 2002 elections, the party's share of the national vote fell further to 0.3%.

 In the 2004 local elections, the ÖDP gained control of two town halls in Artvin and Yozgat provinces.
-In these elections, the ÖDP had joined an electoral coalition with the pro-Kurdish Democratic People's Party (Turkey) (DEHAP) and the left Social Democrat SHP (Sosyaldemokrat Halk Partisi).
+In these elections, the ÖDP had joined an electoral coalition with the pro-Kurdish left-wing Democratic People's Party (Turkey) (DEHAP) and the center-left Social Democratic People's Party (SDHP).
 At the next 2009 local elections, Mithat Nehir was the sole victorious ÖDP candidate in the entire republic (17,723 votes for the whole country, i.e. 0.04%), and became mayor of the Samandağ district.

 Ufuk Uras, who was then the president of the party was elected to the parliament from the independents' ticket, during the 2007 general election.
 The party's formal lists, which hadn't fielded candidates in several key constituencies in support of the left-wing candidates standing on the independents' ticket, polled 0.15% in that poll.

 In the 6th congress held on June 20, 2009, the delegates elected Alper Taş as the new leader, solely nominated as the chairmanship.
 Apart from the discussions on some political headlines, Party Assembly consisting of sixty people was also assigned.
 In this congress, the signals that the party will have a more anti-capitalist and anti-imperialist route were given.

 Former chairman Ufuk Uras resigned from ÖDP on June 19, 2009, one day before the congress.
-During a press conference at Parliament, Uras said, “We are resigning together with the Freedom Left, who have worked in the founding of the party and held various positions at different times in the ÖDP -- from provincial and district branch administration to membership in the party council, central steering and discipline committees -- where we have been struggling since its founding for a historic meeting that overrides the existing structures.”
+During a press conference at Parliament, Uras said, “We are resigning together with the Freedom Left, who have worked in the founding of the party and held various positions at different times in the ÖDP – from provincial and district branch administration to membership in the party council, central steering and discipline committees – where we have been struggling since its founding for a historic meeting that overrides the existing structures.”

 In the 8th extraordinary congress on 22 December 2019, the party changed its name to Left Party.